muratk3n/thirdwave/en/README.md

 ---

-Showed calculation [before](2020/07/h2-numbers.md#arabia); Replacing Saudi Arabia'a oil output with solar equiv panels wld need a square area with 290 km on each side.
+Showed calculation [before](2020/07/h2-numbers.md#arabia); Replacing Saudi Arabia's oil output with solar equiv w/ panels wld need a square area with 290 km on each side.
 A big area.
 Then, at least at first, renewable fuel generation through fossil + CCS at the source could help.

 ---